-In addition to subscription-based services, Consumer Reports also operates the Best Buy DrugsTM Project, a major new public education program that provides unbiased information about the comparative effectiveness and cost-effectiveness of prescription drugs.
+In addition to subscription-based services, Consumer Reports also operates the Best Buy Drugs[TM] Project, a major new public education program that provides unbiased information about the comparative effectiveness and cost-effectiveness of prescription drugs.
 This web-based service is free to all consumers, and free print materials are also being distributed.

 It has become increasingly clear that consumers do not receive an adequate balance of information about the risks and benefits of many prescription drugs, which has led to the inappropriate and harmful use of some medications in recent years.
-The project goal is to empower doctors and patients in making informed medication decisions guided by unbiased information rather than direct-to-consumer and direct-to-physician advertising that fail to tell the whole story about safety and effectiveness.
-This Consumer Reports Best Buy Drugs program offers information on the latest knowledge about the effectiveness of various classes of drugs.
-It is based on the research being done at the Oregon Health and Science University, entitled the Drug Effectiveness Review Project (DERP).
-Currently 14 states and CalPERS are participating in sharing and using this information, and we hope others states will join the project soon.
-Copies of the kinds of materials available to doctors and patients are attached to this statement.
+The project goal is to empower doctors and patients in making informed medication decisions guided by unbiased information rather than direct-to-consumer and direct-to-physician advertising that fails to tell the whole story about safety and effectiveness.